 From my research review of bilingual speech therapy, I realized we know a lot and yet we don’t know much at all!
-But, that is how I feel about almost ALL areas of speech language pathology.
-There is always a need for MORE research!

 We DO know that children who enter kindergarten who have delayed expressive language and emergent literacy skills are at risk for academic difficulties especially ELL students!

 The best practice for bilingual speech therapy is to provide therapy in both the child’s strongest language usually the first language (L1) as well as the second language (L2).

 That sounds great, let’s do it!
 Oh, wait...I don’t speak Urdu, Japanese, Korean, Russian, Polish, Tagalog, or the many other languages in the world.